zstone1/rzip/README.md

 # rzip
-An implementation of `zip` in rust
+An implementation of `zip` in rust.
+Not meant to be production code, just trying to learn rust.